exposit/pythia-oracle/HELP.md

 ####Secrets & Triggers

 This panel is all about surprises.

+__*Preset Triggers*__

-The first section creates random event and check request triggers that will fire after a certain number of fiction blocks have been created.
-Click on the duration that seems appropriate, based on the current chaos/excitement level in your game, then continue playing as normal.
+The first section adds random triggers that will fire after a certain number of fiction blocks have been created.
+Click on the interval that seems appropriate, based on the current chaos/excitement level in your game, then continue playing as normal.
 When you see the event fire, hit the generator button it directs you to or make the check as instructed.
-If you roll a check, use a custom trigger to see whether or not something really was there -- or if the dm is just messing with you!
+If you are asked to roll a check, do so, then use a custom trigger to see whether or not something really was there -- or if the dm is just messing with you!

+Keep a few at "random" duration active any time something interesting might happen.

 __*Custom Triggers*__

-If you think something might be present -- an ambush, a hidden treasure, a clue -- make a roll for it.
+If you think something might be present -- an ambush, a hidden treasure, a clue -- make an appropriate check as if a GM has called for it.
 Then create a custom trigger.

 "Name" is a short, descriptive phrase describing the trigger.
 For example, "perc check at cave".